AllianceSCC/AllianceSCC.github.io/for_scientists.md

 #### Consulting:
 * Research	summary (~2k words)	--- Interested in expanding your research into a new direction but need a handle on the literature?
 Use our research summary services to dig through the literature and write a brief (~2,000 word) summary of the field.
-[Not for used in published manuscripts without prior agreements]
+[Not for use in published manuscripts without prior agreements]

 * Outreach	--- Many grants now require sections detailing how you plan to engage the broader community with your research.
 Use our consulting services to come up with a plan that works for you.